 - Biometric information submission- On the date of your interview, submit biometric information and show up with your documents

-- Application processing and decision– Your visa application will be processed (4-8 weeks), and a decision will be arrived at
+- Application processing and decision– Your visa application will be processed (4-8 weeks), and a decision will be made at

 FAQs